angeldmello/tetris-game/README.md

 Enjoy the authentic gameplay of the classic Tetris game with falling tetrominoes, clearing lines, and increasing speed as the game progresses.
-Added cheats by pressing a certain alphabet on the keyboard.
+Added cheats by pressing a _c_ertain alphabet on the keyboard.
 Pause/resume features included.
+Press 'B' for a special boss key.
 Background and logo designed by me.